PLEASE SUPPORT W42ST

 W42ST runs on limited resources to keep Hell’s Kitchen connected, updated and upbeat.
 Access is totally free.
 Please consider supporting what we do so that we can continue our work!

 Business is all about the numbers, but not necessarily the money.
 Headlines in millions of dollars can look like they solve a problem — but they don’t.
+Many Hell’s Kitchen businesses have received funds from the Paycheck Protection Program (PPP) — we check out who has benefited locally.

 “Before COVID, I walked down 9th Ave from 57th to 42nd St and counted 22 empty businesses,” recounts Sean Hayden, owner/partner at Jasper’s Taphouse and Kitchen, and four other bars including McCoy’s, Dalton’s, and Valerie in Midtown.
 “Now there are five bars that I want to see open.
 We managed to re-open Jasper’s because we can seat 40 on the street.
 Alfie’s should follow in two weeks’ time.